github/developer.github.com/content/v3/activity/events/types.md

 ## StatusEvent

-Triggered when a new state is added to a ref.
+Triggered when the status of a Git commit changes.

 Hook name: `status`

+sha
+: **string** - The Commit SHA.

 state
 : **string** - The new state.
 Can be `pending`, `success`, `failure`, or `error`.

 description
-: **string** - The optional human-readable description added to the state.
+: **string** - The optional human-readable description added to the status.

 target_url
-: **string** - The optional link added to the state.
+: **string** - The optional link added to the status.

 ## TeamAddEvent